 CovenantLab is building design partnerships with private credit funds and secondary market participants.

-If you are interested in becoming a design partner, reach out at uri@covenantlab.net.
+If you are interested in becoming a design partner, contact us at info@covenantlab.net.

-CovenantLab applies the framework to real credit agreements, demonstrating covenant classification, effective rank scoring, and path mapping.
+CovenantLab applies the framework to real credit agreements, demonstrating how covenant classification, effective rank scoring, and path mapping produce genuinely novel analytical outputs unavailable from any existing tool.

 Demo outputs coming soon.